-Under certain situations, most casinos allow players to bet more than the strict multiplier allowed for Pass/Come free-odds bets.
-These bet exceptions are beneficial to the player and make it easier for the casino to make payoffs.
-There are two types of singleodds-bet exceptions.
+Under certain situations, Hoyle Casino allows players to bet more than the strict multiplier allowed for Pass/Come free-odds bets.
+These bet exceptions are beneficial to the player.
+There are two types of single-odds-bet exceptions.

-First, most casinos will allow a \$6 free-odds bet (on a 5 or 9 point) on a \$5 Pass/Come bet.
-Casinos will allow you to round up (by as much as \$5) to accommodate an easy 3 to 2 payoff.
+First, Hoyle Casino will allow a \$6 free-odds bet (on a 5 or 9 point) on a \$5 Pass/Come bet.
+Hoyle Casino will allow you to round up (by as much as \$5) to accommodate an easy 3 to 2 payoff.